Damuna/Notes/notes/Red_theory.md

   ```

   Libraries in this folder are given preference over other folders &rarr; Place a malicious library here

+- **Python Library Hijacking**

+  - Library with write permission:

+    Write the code *at the beginning* of the function that is called from the library

+  - Library Path

+    ```bash
+    # List order of library importing
+    python3 -c 'import sys; print("\n".join(sys.path))'
+    # Show installation path
+    pip3 show <module>
+    ```

+    - If there is a folder with write permission before the installation path of the module (higher in the list) you can create your module with, as the called function from the module, a payload.
+    - Python will first look in the same folder as the script is written in!

+  - PYTHONPATH edit

+    `PYTHONPATH` is an environment variable that indicates what directories Python can search for modules to import.

+    Requires also `sudo` on `python3` with `SETENV` flag

+    ```bash
+    sudo PYTHONPATH=/tmp/ /usr/bin/python3 [python_script]
+    ```

 - [Wildcard Abuse](https://book.hacktricks.wiki/en/linux-hardening/privilege-escalation/wildcards-spare-tricks.html):